 All children arriving or leaving during session times must be signed in or out using our visitor access system.
 In this way, we are able to check whether or not a child's absence is authorised and it also means, especially in the case of older pupils who come to school unaccompanied, that we know the child is safe at home with you.

 We believe that it is important to highlight the importance of school routines very early to encourage self discipline in the children.
-Nursery, Reception and KS1 registration is at 8.50 am and KS2 registration is 9.05 am.
+Registration is at 8.50am.
+Reception-Y6 will receive a late mark after this time.

 As a parent, if you wish to speak with a class teacher, you need to visit the school office to arrange a suitable time to visit before or after the school day.
-At 8.55am, the staff need to welcome the children into school and attend registration.
+At 8.40am (Reception) 8.45am (Y1-6), the staff need to welcome the children into school and attend registration.

 Holidays During Term Time